madisive/madisive.github.io/about.md

 permalink: /about/
 ---

 Hi, I'm Madi!
 I live in Indiana, USA.
-Here I blog about what's important to me.

 In my free time, I enjoy playing video games and mixing music.
 I'm a hobbyist software developer.

 ### My blog
+Here is where I blog about what's important to me.
 This blog is mostly just for fun.
 It may contain both lighthearted and serious content, with posts ranging from rants to reviews to my personal opinions.

 ### YouTube channel
 I enjoy posting music, remixes, mashups, and other videos.